Nadavvv20/apple-web-task/README.md

    * Pulls the newest repository changes.
    * Executes `docker-compose pull` forcing the server to download the exact image tagged by the CI step.
    * Peforms a Zero-Downtime rolling update via `docker-compose up -d --remove-orphans`.

+## AI Assistance:
+I utilized AI for studying new concepts, to assist with complex syntax, research best practices and optimize script structures.